davidedmonson/ubuntu-lamp-lighter/README.md

 Ubuntu LAMP Developer Setup

 A very simple set of scripts to create Apache (apach2) virtual hosts on a Ubuntu 14.04 LTS Desktop LAMP install.
-You may run these commans as a standard user.
+You may run these commands as a standard user.
 Within the script, there are commands that run as sudo.

 Usage
 1) Make sure all files are owned by your user and set to executable (chmod +x)